I. OBJECTIVE & PURPOSE

-Proposed works of art will be approved by either (a) the local art selection committee, as defined in the Florida Arts in State Building Program Guide, or (b) The UNF Campus Committee on Public Art appointed by the University President.
+Proposed works of art will be approved by either (a) the local art selection committee, as defined in the Florida Arts in State Building Program Guide, or (b) The UNF Campus Art Committee appointed by the University President.
 The local art selection committee is used for works funded through construction dollars.
-The UNF Campus Committee on Public Art is used in approving works donated to or purchased by the University.
+The UNF Campus Art Committee is used in approving works donated to, or purchased by, the University.

-After consultation with the respective selection committee and other interested constituents, the President of the University may choose not to accept or purchase specific pieces of art work.
+After consultation with the respective selection committee and other interested constituents, the University President may choose not to accept or purchase specific pieces of art work.

 III.
 STATEMENT OF PROCEDURES (If needed)